sudhansu-24/claude-switch/README.md

 ---

-## Signing in — read this first! 🔑
+## Signing in (read this first!) 🔑

 The very first sign-in for each new Claude has to happen **one window at a time**, with every other Claude closed.

 Here's why: when you sign in, your browser sends you back to the app through a special link.
 That link lands on whichever Claude window happens to be open.
-If several are open at once, the login can land on the wrong one — and suddenly they're all the same account.
+If several are open at once, the login can land on the wrong one, and suddenly they're all the same account.

 **So do it like this:**

 1. Close **every** Claude window.
 Peek at the little arrow (▲) near the clock to make sure none are hiding in the tray.
-2. Open **only Claude 2** and sign in (Google, or email + code — whatever you like).
+2. Open **only Claude 2** and sign in (Google, or email + code, whatever you like).
 3. When that's done, open **Claude 3** and sign in with the next account.
-4. Your regular Claude (Start menu) still has your main account — untouched.
+4. Your regular Claude (Start menu) still has your main account, untouched.

 You only do this dance once.
 After that, every Claude remembers its own account and you can open them all together whenever you want.